 Founded in 1817 as the Duntocher Distillery, Auchentoshan stands proudly on the banks of the River Clyde, on the outskirts of the city of Glasgow.
-Founded by one John Bulloch, the distillery’s early years were beset with financial problems.
-Before long, Bulloch was declared bankrupt and the future of the distillery looked uncertain at best.
-Fresh hope arrived in 1834 when the distillery was purchased by John Hart & Alexander Filshie, who renamed it Auchentoshan meaning ‘the corner of the field’.
+Founded by John Bulloch, the distillery’s early years were beset with financial problems.
+Bulloch was declared bankrupt and the future of the distillery looked uncertain at best.
+Fresh hope arrived in 1834 when the distillery was purchased by John Hart & Alexander Filshie.
+They renamed it Auchentoshan meaning ‘the corner of the field’.

 Like so many of Scotland’s distilleries, Auchentoshan was to change hands repeatedly over the long decades of its existence.
-Between 1960 and 1969 it was run by the Tennents Brewery only for them to sell to Mr. Stanley P. Morrison, famously of Morrison Bowmore.
-Under his stewardship Auchentoshan would at last find some stability and even today it remains part of the Morrison Bowmore group, albeit under the control of Beam Suntory Inc.
+Between 1960 and 1969 it was run by the Tennents Brewery only for them to sell to Stanley P. Morrison, famously of Morrison Bowmore.
+Under his stewardship, Auchentoshan would at last find some stability and even today it remains part of the Morrison Bowmore group, albeit under the control of Beam Suntory Inc.

 Smell: Strong Sherry notes like Raisins & Sultanas along with Fresh Fruit… Apple, Pear, Berries… Also some Creamy Vanilla and Toffee.